Project metadata components

 - Custom Label — a custom label can be localized and used in different languages, countries, and currencies.

-- Layout — metadata associated with a page layout.
+- Layout — a metadata associated with a page layout.

 - Permission Set — a set of permissions that's used to grant additional access to one or more users without changing their profile or reassigning profiles.